Design thinking

 Physical self

-We embody seven creative powers: Receptivity, Imagination, Conceptualisation, Intent, Materialisation, Realisation and Devotion.
+Newcreators embody seven creative powers: Openness, Imagination, Conceptualisation, Faith, Materialisation, Realisation and Groundedness.
 These combine to form three superpowers: Transcend the Mundane, Create the New, and Enrich the World.

 This is an embodied metaphor and does not need to be taken literally.

-The first superpower (Transcend the Mundane) must be activated in order to bring the second (Enrich the World) and third (Create the New) into play.
+The superpower Transcend the Mundane must be activated in order to bring the other superpowers, Enrich the World and Create the New, into play.

 Read more about the seven creative powers and three superpowers